About Writers Resist

 We’re dedicated to challenging all things that diminish our collective quest for social justice and a healthy planet for all, while having a bit of fun.

-You’ll find all of our issues available via the Contents page.
+You’ll find all of our issues available via the Contents page, and you can follow us on Facebook and Instagram.

 Candice Louisa Daquin